Elemental Adept 5e (Updated for the 2024 Rules)

 We gave Elemental Adept a C Tier rating In our 5e Feats Tier List, making it a below-average feat in D&D 5e.

-The damage added by Elemental Adept is certainly disappointing, so the main draw of this feat is to ignore resistances.
-Damage resistances really shouldn’t be an issue to a well-rounded character, but if you want to run, say, a pure fire sorcerer, then this could be worth it.
-Keep in mind that if you’ve slated into a single element, you’ll be stumped by enemies that have immunity to your chosen element.
+The damage added by Elemental Adept is certainly disappointing, so the main draw of this feat is to ignore Resistances.
+Damage Resistances really shouldn’t be an issue to a well-rounded character, but if you want to run, say, a pure fire Sorcerer, then this could be worth it.
+Keep in mind that if you’ve slotted into a single element, you’ll be stumped by enemies that have Immunity to your chosen element.

-If you’re planning on building a character that does one type of damage, fire is usually your best bet as it has the widest variety of spells.
-Unfortunately, fire is one of the most common damage immunity, behind poison which is included in Elemental Adept.
+If you’re planning on building a character that does one type of damage, Fire is usually your best bet as it has the widest variety of spells.
+Unfortunately, Fire is one of the most common damage immunity, behind Poison, which isn’t included in Elemental Adept.

 Which 5e Classes Make the Most of Elemental Adept?